National Register Listings in

 Overall, Wallace County, Kansas, has a diverse history that encompasses Native American tribes, European settlement, and agricultural and oil industries.
 Its resilient community has weathered various challenges and continues to thrive today.

-This timeline provides a condensed summary of the historical journey of Wallace County, Kansas.
+This timeline provides a concise overview of the key events in the history of Wallace County, Kansas.

 • 1873 - Wallace County established.